haerasha/haerasha/README.md

+- # 💫 About Me:
-- 👋 Hi, I’m Syera
+- - 👋 Hi, I’m Syera
-- 👀 I’m interested in working from any part of the world
+- 👀 I’m interested on working from any part of the world
 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on building project portfolio
 - 📫 How to reach me :  sitisyahirahmohdyunus@gmail.com
-- # 💫 About Me:
 🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact